Exploring the ancient beauty of H’mong King Palace (Vuong Family Mansion) in Ha Giang

 Directions to H’Mong King Palace

-If you’re traveling from Hanoi to Ha Giang, you can take the route Hanoi – Vinh Phuc – Viet Tri – Phu Tho – Tuyen Quang – Ha Giang.
-This is one of the routes that many young travelers choose when visiting Hà Giang.
+To reach Ha Giang from Hanoi, you can follow the route: Hanoi – Vinh Phuc – Viet Tri – Phu Tho – Tuyen Quang – Ha Giang.
+Many travelers prefer this scenic journey for its beautiful landscapes.

 Explore the Ancient Beauty of King Meo Palace